AdityaBahl/Face-Detection-using-OpenCV/README.md

 7. Display the image using the imshow function from the cv2 library and wait for the user to close the window using the waitKey function.

-# Challenges and limitations of OpenCV:-
+# Challenges and limitations of OpenCV

 There are a few limitations to using OpenCV for face detection: